SILS-PHB/.github/profile/README.md

 **PU: Publications** (for public repositories included in our publications)

-For naming new repositories, follow use the Pascal_Snake_Case syntax.
+For naming new repositories, follow the Pascal_Snake_Case syntax.
 Example: PR_Author_Projectname_2021

 Our group webpage: **https://sils.uva.nl/content/research-groups/plant-hormone-biology/plant-hormone-biology.html**